What do you think?

 you don't have a tear left to shed.

-Gangsta rap crawls into your ears while you sleepand
+Gangsta rap crawls into your ears while you sleep

 and puts black people in your dreams.